HeisenBugDev/QuantumCraft/README.md

 - LordFokas
 - wtf62 (art)

 We took some of our code from MineFactory Reloaded if you are wondering why things look similar.
 The reason?
 He is a much better programmer and makes a good outline and base classes for stuff.
-Yeah, I have no clue what I am saying, let's hope his liscense allows this.
+Yeah, I have no clue what I am saying, let's hope his license allows this.
 We also got some code from MrTJP who makes [Project: Red](https://github.com/MrTJP/ProjectRed) We looked at TEX code for examples.